SummaryRead the full fact sheet

-Pain may be anything from a dull ache to a sharp stab, and can range from mild to extreme.
-Pain may be located in one part of the body or it may be widespread.
+Pain may be anything from a dull ache to a sharp stab and can range from mild to extreme.
+You may feel pain in one part of your body or it may be widespread.

 Causes of pain